genidma/teatime-accessibility/README.md

     - `Alt+E`: **E**xport to CSV
     - `Alt+C`: **C**lear History

-### Screen Reader Support
-- **Proper Labels**: All controls have descriptive labels for clear understanding.
-- **Status Updates**: Status changes are announced to screen readers.
-- **Live Regions**: Timer updates are presented in a stable and consistent way

 ### Audio Accessibility
 - **Custom Sound Notifications**: Audio feedback (Simion's bell 🔔) at the completion of each session.
 - **Multiple Sound Fallbacks**: If the custom sound cannot be played, the application tries multiple alternative methods.
-- **System Notification Compatibility**: Works with various system sound configurations.

 ## Installation